-5. The state where a substantial number of products of the same brand and model were sold to end users, even if the product at issue in the lawsuit was not purchased in the state.
-Jurisdiction in such a state was assumed in dicta in World-Wide Volkswagen Corp. v.
-Woodson,17 although it is not clear that jurisdiction would be proper today.

-6. The state where the accident occurred.
-The Supreme Court in World-Wide Volkswagen held that jurisdiction is not proper here, unless the manufacturer had other contacts with the state (such as incorporation, headquarters, manufacture, design, or sales).18

-7. The state where the plaintiff resides.
-It is undisputed that jurisdiction is not proper here, unless the manufacturer had other contacts with the state (such as incorporation, headquarters, manufacture, design, or sales).
+- 5) The state where a substantial number of products of the same brand and model were sold to end users, even if the product at issue in the lawsuit was not purchased in the state.
+Jurisdiction in such a state was assumed in dicta in World-Wide Volkswagen v.
+Woodson, 15 although it is not clear that jurisdiction would be proper today. - 6) The state where the accident occurred.
+The Supreme Court in World-Wide Volkswagen held that jurisdiction is not proper here, unless the manufacturer had other contacts with the state (such as incorporation, headquarters, manufacture, design, or sales). - 7) The state where the plaintiff resides.
+It is undisputed that jurisdiction is not proper here, unless the manufacturer had had other contacts with the state (such as incorporation, headquarters, manufacture, design, or sales).

-The basic framework for personal jurisdiction analysis was set out by the Supreme Court in International Shoe Co. v.
-Washington19 and Hanson v.
-Denckla.20 In International Shoe, the Supreme Court held that the constitutional analysis of personal jurisdiction would be determined by examining whether the defendant has "certain minimum contacts with [the forum state] such that the maintenance of the suit does not offend 'traditional notions of fair play and substantial justice."21 Hanson v.
-Denckla refined International Shoe's minimum contacts approach by requiring that "there be some act by which the defendant purposefully avails itself of the privilege of conducting activities within the forum state."22 This "purposeful availment" requirement focuses on whether the defendant has taken some action in the forum or directed toward the forum, such as shipping a product there or soliciting business there.
-The "unilateral
+The basic framework for personal jurisdiction analysis was set out by the Supreme Court in International Shoe and Hanson v.
+Denckla.
+16 In International Shoe, the Supreme Court held that the constitutional analysis of personal jurisdiction would be determined by examining whether the defendant has "certain minimum contacts with [the forum state] such that maintenance of the suit does not offend 'traditional notions of fair play and substantial justice."
+17 Hanson v.
+Denkla refined International Shoe's minimum contacts approach by requiring "there be some act by which the defendant purposefully avails itself of the privilege of conducting activities within the forum state."
+18 This "purposeful availment" requirement focuses on whether the defendant has taken some action in the forum or directed toward the forum, such as shipping a product there or soliciting business there.
+The "unilateral activity" of the plaintiff or others is not sufficient to establish jurisdiction.
+19